intel/device-modeling-language/doc/1.4/language.md

 that event at the given time, with associated data corresponding to the provided arguments.

+In Simics, the `after` event is posted on the clock or CPU associated with the device.
+This is not necessarily the same as the currently executing CPU.
+This means that a significant number of CPU instructions might be executed before the method is called, even if the delay is short.
+In the case when you just want a minimal delay to make things happen in the right order, it is often better to use an [Immediate After Statement](#immediate-after-statements) rather than providing an explicit delay of 0 or 1 cycle.

 #### Hook-Bound After Statements
 <pre>
 after <em>hookref</em>[-> (<em>msg1</em>, ... <em>msgN</em>)]: <em>method</em>(<em>e1</em>, ... <em>eM</em>);